LaravelDaily/Booking-Com-Simulation-Laravel/course/18-search-optimization.md

 - 600 000 apartments (2 apartments per property)
 - 1 200 000 bookings

-And here's a reminder of how the Search Controller method looks like:
+And here's a reminder of what the Search Controller method looks like:

 **app/Http/Controllers/Public/PropertySearchController.php**:
 ```php